 Download Our Emergency Response Plan Template

-The Four Phases of Emergency Management
+What Are the 4 Phases of Emergency Management

-1. Mitigation
+1. Mitigation phase

 Performing a risk assessment will help your business identify what threats may require mitigation efforts.
 With common hazards identified, your business can develop a plan to avoid those risks altogether or reduce the harm done if a crisis is unavoidable.
 Those plans will include specific actions for employees to take during an emergency, a strategy for communication, and pathways toward recovery.

-2. Preparedness
+2. Preparedness phase

-3. Response
+3. Response phase

-4. Recovery
+4. Recovery phase

-Learn a step-by-step framework for developing an after action report to ensure your organization is prepared for any emergency scenario.
+Learn a step-by-step framework for developing an after-action report to ensure your organization is prepared for any emergency scenario.

 What Is a Comprehensive Emergency Management Plan?